Cohomology of the moduli of Higgs bundles via positive characteristic: Introduction

 \subsection{Acknowledgements}

-M.A. de Cataldo is partially supported by the NSF grant DMS -1901975 and by a Simons Fellowship in Mathematics.
-J. Shen was supported by the NSF grant DMS-2000726.
+We thank the anonymous referee for careful reading and numerous useful suggestions.
+M.A. de Cataldo is partially supported by a Simons Fellowship in Mathematics, and by NSF grant DMS-1901975; he thanks the I.A.S. in Princeton for the perfect working conditions during a revision of this paper.
+J. Shen is supported by NSF grant DMS-2000726 and NSF grant DMS-2134315.
 S. Zhang is partially supported by NSF grant DMS-1901975.